top of page

 Justice League Receives Local Media Attention

-On the 13th of the month, the Lansing State Journal published a front page article describing the organization’s mission, leadership, and some early financial contributions from area churches.
+In October 2022, the Lansing State Journal published a front page article describing the organization’s mission, leadership, and some early financial contributions from area churches.

 Socialight Society.jpg